 Phone: +238037847845, +234806044716

-Nigeria Youth 4 Peace Initiative (NY4PI) is a network of individuals and groups working on increasing young people’s participation in conflict/violence prevention and peacebuilding in Nigeria.
+Building Blocks for Peace is a network of individuals and groups working on increasing young people’s participation in conflict/violence prevention, countering violent extremism and peacebuilding in Nigeria.
 We facilitate the achievement of a peaceful society through peace advocacy, peace education, capacity building and training, research and documentation, lobbying, facilitating dialogue, publication and consultancy services.